liip/LiipImagineBundle/README.md

     default: `/media/cache`

- - `cache` - if to cache the generated image in the local file system
+ - `cache` - default cache resolver

+    default: web_path (which means the standard web_path resolver is used)

  - `data_loader` - name of a custom data loader